dirtsimple/php-server/README.md

 (Note that you must set `GIT_NAME` to a commiter name, and `GIT_EMAIL` to a committer email, in order for pull operations to work correctly.)

 For compatibility with ngineered/nginx-php-fpm, there is also a `push` command that adds all non-gitignored files, commits them with a generic message, and pushes them to the origin.
 (You're probably better off looking at the script as a guide to implementing your own, unless those are your exact requirements.)

+#### Permissions and the `developer` User

+If you use any of the `git` or `composer` features of this image, they will be run using a special `developer` user that's created on-demand.
+This user is created inside the container, but you can set `DEVELOPER_UID` and/or `DEVELOPER_GID` so that the created user will have the right permissions to access or update files mounted from outside the container.
+Once the user is created, ownership of the `CODE_BASE` root directory is changed to `developer`.
+(Any existing contents retain their existing ownership and permissions.)

+If you need to run tasks inside the container as the developer user, you can use the `as-developer` script, e.g. `as-developer composer install`.
+(The `push` and `pull` commands and the container start script already use `as-developer` internally to run git and composer.)

 ### Configuration Templating